Minnesota Domestic Violence Laws

 When a person assaults a "family or household member," the crime is domestic assault.

-A defendant who assaults a family or household member faces up to 90 days' jail time and a $1,000 fine.
-A first violation of an OFP also carries a misdemeanor penalty.
-These misdemeanor penalties become gross misdemeanors if the offender has a prior QDVRO conviction within the past ten years.
-A gross misdemeanor carries up to one year in jail and a $3,000 fine.
+Misdemeanors.
+A defendant who commits domestic assault faces up to 90 days' jail time and a $1,000 fine.
+This misdemeanor offense bumps up to a gross misdemeanor if the offender has a prior domestic violence-related conviction within the past ten years.
+A gross misdemeanor carries up to 364 days in jail and a $3,000 fine.

-Death.
+Murder.
 If domestic abuse or assault results in the victim's death, the offender can face first- or second-degree murder charges and up to life in prison.

-Domestic Abuse: Arrest, Bail, and Firearm Restrictions
+Arrest, Bail, and Firearm Restrictions in Minnesota Domestic Violence Cases

 On top of incarceration and fines, the law imposes the following conditions, restrictions, and penalties for domestic abuse.

-Arrests.
 In Minnesota, an officer may arrest someone without a warrant when probable cause exists to believe the defendant committed domestic abuse within the past 72 hours.
 If the officer has reason to believe a person violated an OFP or no-contact order, the officer must arrest and hold the person in jail for at least 36 hours (unless released earlier by a judge).

-Bail conditions.
 When deciding conditions for pretrial release, the judge must consider whether the defendant's release poses a threat of harm to the alleged victim or their family.
 The court can impose release conditions such as no-contact orders, removing the defendant from the victim's home, and prohibiting the defendant from possessing a firearm.

-No-contact order.
 While a criminal proceeding for domestic abuse is pending, the court can issue a domestic abuse no-contact order (DANCO) against the defendant.
 Penalties for violating a no-contact order are similar to those imposed for domestic assault and OFP violations (see above).

 (Minn.
-Stat. §§ 518B.01, 609.02, 609.03, 609.224, 609.2242, 609.2243, 609.2247, 629.341, 629.471, 629.72, 629.75 (2021).)
+Stat. §§ 518B.01, 609.02, 609.03, 609.224, 609.2242, 609.2243, 609.2247, 629.341, 629.471, 629.72, 629.75 (2022).)

 Getting Legal Advice and Representation